ACC-Computer-Science-Summer-2024-closed/final-project-CloudSlinger/README.md

 # Final Project: Classes and Objects

-This C++ program implements an integer matrix class, facilitating dynamic creation and manipulation of matrices.
+This C++ program implements an integer matrix class, enabling the dynamic creation and manipulation of matrices.

 ## Functionality Overview